Bullseye-0xD4763/Graphic-Computation/README.md

 # Graphical-Computing
-A game engine builty using only C++, making use of the OpenGL, GLUT library.
+A game engine builty using only C++, using the OpenGL, GLUT library.
 Currently renders a Solar System, whose configuration is exclusively loaded from an XML file.

 Demo